Skip to content

 Medications to be discontinued

-Smoking should be stopped for the same period.
+Smoking should be discontinued for the same period.
 Nicotine compromises blood circulation in the nasal mucosa and skin, increasing the risk of complications and impairing healing.

 Previous clinical treatment